Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 DICOM images are identified by the extension '.dcm'.
 A DICOM file consists of 'Header' and 'Dataset'.

-The header contains information on the encapsulated Dataset and is generally composed of a File Preamble, a DICOM prefix, and the File Meta Elements.
+The header contains information on the encapsulated Dataset.
+It consists of a File Preamble, a DICOM prefix, and the File Meta Elements.

 **Accessing DICOM Metadata**